alxhotel/angular-openvidu/projects/angular-openvidu/src/lib/openvidu-gotomeeting/README.md

 ### About

-`openvidu-gotomeeting` is an GoToMeeting-styled component with a predefined layout, which you can use out-of-the-box.
+`opv-gotomeeting` is an GoToMeeting-styled component with a predefined layout, which you can use out-of-the-box.
 In addition, you have multiple methods and events you can use to personalized the user experience.

 ### Selector

-- `openvidu-gotomeeting`
+- `opv-gotomeeting`

 ### Properties